 - Repeat the steps above for the other styles listed in the “Styles in Document” (upper) panel.

-To run this checkpoint once, in the current document being worked on, click on the “All Checkpoints” tab (#1), choose the checkpoint from the list (#2), and then click the “Current Checkpoints” tab (#3).
-Follow the instructions as outlined above.
+To run this checkpoint once, in the current document being worked on, navigate to the “All Checkpoints” tab (#1), choose the checkpoint from the list (#2), and then go back to the “Current Checkpoints” tab (#3).
+Follow the instructions as outlined in the previous section.

-To set the software to run the checkpoint every time, even when heading styles are used in the document, click on the “All Checkpoints” tab and choose the checkpoint from the list.
-Next, click on the “Checkpoint Preferences” tab.
-Finally, click on “Checkpoint Navigation Mode” and, using the dropdown menu, set the mode to “AlwaysStop.”
+To set the software to run the checkpoint every time, even when heading styles are used in the document, go to the “All Checkpoints” tab and choose the checkpoint from the list.
+Next, select the “Checkpoint Preferences” tab.
+Finally, navigate to “Checkpoint Navigation Mode” and, using the dropdown menu, set the mode to “AlwaysStop.”

-The screen shot below shows the checkbox in the Styles checkpoint to use in automatically creating bookmarks based on heading levels.
+The screenshot below shows the checkbox to use, in the Styles checkpoint, to automatically create bookmarks based on heading levels.

 This checkpoint is relevant to the following regulations, guidelines and standards:

 |Section 508 – 2001 Regulations (USA)||2001||“Web-Based Information & Applications”||Not Specified|

 (REVISED SECTION 508 – 2017)

 |2008||Web Content||SC 2.4.5|